 What is Trim in a House?

 Photo by mohamed_hassan

-Choosing the perfect trim for each room is another important decision you will have to make.
-So then, what is trim in a house?
+Another important decision is choosing the perfect trim for each room.
+So, what is trim in a house?

-Are you tired of the same old and plain design options when it comes to decorating your home?
+Are you tired of the same old and plain design options when decorating your home?
 Do ugly joints around the floor or window frames bother you?
 Consider using trim to add style to your home and break up spaces around boring walls and ceilings.

-Trims can be used to complement your existing decor or to create a whole new look for your home.
+Trims can complement your existing decor or create a whole new look for your home.

-Whether you prefer traditional or modern design, read on as we’ll find out what is trim in a house, affordable and easy-to-use decorating options to spruce up your home and add a personal touch to your floors, walls, and other elements in the house.
+Whether you prefer traditional or modern design, read on as we’ll learn what trim is in a house and affordable and easy-to-use decorating options to spruce up your home and add a personal touch to your floors, walls, and other elements.

+What is Trim in a House?